hturnbull93/hturnbull93/README.md

 # Harry Turnbull

 I'm a freelance web developer, currently training at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp) to become a junior developer.

 I have developed skills in Ruby, JavaScript, PHP, HTML and CSS.

-I'm want to create programs that are not only useful for users, but also engaging and interesting to keep them coming back for more.
+I want to create programs that are not only useful for users, but also engaging and interesting to keep them coming back for more.

 [Projects] | [Skills] | [Education] | [Experience] | [Hobbies & Interests] | [GitHub] | [Medium Blog] | [CodeWars]

 ## Projects